artlogic/jscn/README.md

 * Comments!
 * Multi-line strings.
 * The dialect should be forgiving enough to parse any JSON document with an object as a root element.
-* Ability to deal with more data types at a later date.

 Changes from JSON
 -----------------

 JSCN is almost JSON with some minor changes/extensions.
+When in doubt, refer to the [JSON RFC](http://www.ietf.org/rfc/rfc4627.txt) for clarification.
 A simple JSON document will be transformed into JSCN to illustrate:

 ```json
 {